 7. Nothing beats exercise!

-So, if you want to be healthy, get out and exercise, whether it’s out on the track or in on the treadmill.
+So, if you want to be healthy, get out and exercise, whether it’s out on the track or on the treadmill.